Writing your book is enough of a challenge.

 Where to Get Consistently Awesome Post Ideas

-Now that you’ve hammered out who’s attention you’re trying to get, how their interests align with yours, and the results you hope to achieve, it’s much easier to find blog post ideas that will dazzle your readers.
+Now that you’ve hammered out whose attention you’re trying to get, how their interests align with yours, and the results you hope to achieve, it’s much easier to find blog post ideas that will dazzle your readers.

 Here are several techniques for generating great blog post topics:

-- Look to books, trade publications, movies, comics, tv, top trends, celebrities (musicians, writers, speakers) for inspiration.
+- Look to books, trade publications, movies, comics, tv, top trends, and celebrities (musicians, writers, speakers) for inspiration.
 What issues might affect your readers?

-- Ask your readers what they want more of, check competitor comment sections, check your comment section, pull reader questions from your emails or interview a fan of your work.
+- Ask your readers what they want more of, check competitor comment sections, check your comment section, pull reader questions from your emails, or interview a fan of your work.
 Listen.

 - Take a walk, exercise, play.
 Get out from behind your computer – experiencing life makes it easier to write about it!

-- Be ready whenever inspiration strikes by creating a swipe file for post ideas or jot them down in a journal (I use the “notes” section on my phone to capture post ideas, since I always have it with me.)
+- Be ready whenever inspiration strikes by creating a swipe file for post ideas or jot them down in a journal (I use the “notes” section on my phone to capture post ideas since I always have it with me.)

 - Learn from others in your niche or genre.
-What are your favourite sites publishing?
+What are your favorite sites publishing?
 What’s working for them?
 What post types get the most interaction or sharing and what subjects do they explore?
 How do they use images and graphics, and how does their branding or style “fit” with their content?
 (Take the concept, not the content.)